dewittpe/pkgstr-and-ci/00-slides/talk.md

 3. Use CI.
 Customizable for any project.

+**These suggests are for any project.**

+## Suggestions

-4. Simple analysis, major research project, or even a thesis/dissertation: Build R packages!
+* Simple analysis, major research project, or even a thesis/dissertation: Build R packages!

     - Data packages: great way to curate collected and/or generated data.